brikis98/yevgeniy-brikman-homepage/_posts/2026-01-14-gen-ai-snake-eating-its-own-tail.md

 ---
 layout: post
-title: "GenAI: The Snake Eating Its Own Tail"
+title: "GenAI, The Snake Eating Its Own Tail"
+subtitle: "How tools like ChatGPT and Claude are destroying the ecosystems they rely on, and what to do about it"
 tags: ["AI", "Economics", "Philosophy"]
 thumbnail_path: "blog/gen-ai-snake-eating-tail/snake-eating-tail.png"
 header_image: "blog/gen-ai-snake-eating-tail/snake-eating-tail.png"